Alexpengcheng/Deep-Kidney-Exchange/README.md

 # Deep-Kidney-Exchange
 The repository implements the deep RL TRPO with LSTM on Kidney Exchange based on Tensorflow.
 The Kidney Exchange simulator based on the OpenAI Gym can be found [here](https://github.com/camoy/gym-kidney).
-A simplified dynamic set packing model can be found[here](https://github.com/Pengchengpcx/Dynamic-Set-Packing).
+A simplified dynamic set packing model can be found [here](https://github.com/Pengchengpcx/Dynamic-Set-Packing).
 ## Dependencies
 * Python3
 * [OpenAI Gym](https://github.com/openai/gym)